beckybratu/bratu-sinatra-FINAL/README.md

  ## Instructions

  Users can sign up to access the Newsstand, where they can browse and read the titles available.
-Users can also choose to sign up for one of the three subscription levels available (lite, extra, and everything), which will give them access to a certain number of titles (five, 12, and unlimited, respectively) selected for them by an editor.
+Users can also choose to sign up for one of the three subscription levels available (lite, extra, and everything), which will give them access to a certain number of titles selected for them by an editor.

  ## Contributing
  Bug reports and pull requests are welcome on GitHub at https://github.com/beckybratu/bratu-sinatra-FINAL.